wernerfred/docker-mailserver/docs/content/advanced/mail-forwarding/relay-hosts.md

 @domain2.com           relay_user_2:password_2
 ```

-If there is no other configuration, this will cause Postfix to deliver email throught the relay specified in `RELAY_HOST` env variable, authenticating as `relay_user_1` when sent from domain1.com and authenticating as `relay_user_2` when sending from domain2.com.
+If there is no other configuration, this will cause Postfix to deliver email throught the relay specified in `RELAY_HOST` env variable, authenticating as `relay_user_1` when sent from `domain1.com` and authenticating as `relay_user_2` when sending from domain2.com.

 **NOTE** to activate the configuration you must either restart the container, or you can also trigger an update by modifying a mail account.

 ### Sender-dependent Relay Host

 Sender dependent relay hosts are configured in `config/postfix-relaymap.cf`.
-You can create this file manually, or use
+You can create this file manually, or use:

 ```sh
 setup.sh relay add-domain <domain> <host> [<port>]